 In early March, the FDA and CDC took action to increase the supply of respirators available to health care personnel.
-And, on March 14, 2020, the Occupational Safety and Health Administration (OSHA) issued a directive that provides guidance on expanding the supply available to health care providers: “respirators of equal or higher protection, such as N99 or N100 filtering facepieces, reusable elastomeric respirators with appropriate filters or cartridges, or powered air-purifying respirators (PAPR)” should be donated.
-Also, respirators marked P95, P99 and P100 meet this standard of protection (“P” simply means they are oil proof).
+And, on March 14, 2020, the Occupational Safety and Health Administration (OSHA) issued a directive that guides expanding the supply available to health care providers: “respirators of equal or higher protection, such as N99 or N100 filtering facepieces, reusable elastomeric respirators with appropriate filters or cartridges, or powered air-purifying respirators (PAPR)” should be donated.
+Also, respirators marked P95, P99, and P100 meet this standard of protection (“P” means they are oil proof).

 HOW TO DONATE

 Per the American Hospital Association, AIHA and ACOEM recommend the following ways to ensure the proper medical supplies are delivered to areas with the greatest need: